Trade-Seek/ceminted-next.js/README.md

+# Ceminted

-## Ceminted is creating a system to make connections online more meaningful.
+Creating a system to make connections online more meaningful.

 ## Trade & Seek

 Our goal is to enable private executions with guided liquidity that scales sustainability, connecting institutions and everyday people to complex markets.

 ## Features

 - Private transactions on Solana
 - Anonymous spot and perpetuals trading
 - Simpler UX with Privy